Space-time accessibility supports participation in after-work leisure activities

+A key insight here is that these two processes (accessibility and mobility) can have opposing effects on leisure diversity.
+A larger capability set expands options (positive effect), but individuals in high-accessibility settings may also travel less (because nearby opportunities suffice), and lower travel time is associated with lower diversity.
+This countervailing mechanism, which we demonstrate empirically through SEM decomposition, is the core advancement over \cite{luz2022understanding}, who examined the link between mobility, activity participation, and wellbeing without quantitatively disentangling the mediating role of travel behavior.
+Compared to \cite{luz2022understanding}, which treats achieved functionings as a single construct encompassing both travel behavior and activity participation, we decompose this stage into two distinct components: mobility (realized travel) and activity participation (Figure \ref{fig:concept}).
+This decomposition allows us to model mobility as a mediating mechanism through which the capability set is selectively converted into actual leisure engagement, enabling identification of both direct and indirect pathways from accessibility to participation.

-For example, a person with greater flexibility to integrate social or leisure stops into daily travel (trip chaining) can increase their well-being through richer social interaction, which may enhance confidence and mobility skills that improve their ability to access other opportunities.
-Conversely, limited time budgets can reduce third-place participation, narrowing social exposure and reinforcing inequalities.
-Transport planning approaches that equate accessibility solely with the provision of infrastructure or services often overlook these individual-level conversion processes, which are shaped by personal characteristics, environmental barriers, and cultural norms \citep{pereira2017distributive}.
+Transport planning approaches that equate accessibility solely with the provision of infrastructure or services often overlook these individual-level conversion processes, which are shaped by personal characteristics, environmental barriers, and cultural norms \citep{pereira2017distributive, van2022disentangling, luz2022understanding}.
 This capability-oriented framework thus shifts attention to how varying levels of space–time accessibility are necessary to ensure equal opportunities, social inclusion, and the freedom to engage in third activities essential for well-being and development.